- Richard Schwartzstein, MD - Director of the Academy

-Gilianne Jawahir is the Staff Assistant at the Academy.
+Gilianne Jawahir is the Program Coordinator at the Academy.
+She manages and organizes all Academy professional development programs, for example: Medical Education Day and a variety of workshops and symposiums.
 She works closely with: The New Tutor Orientation Programming, The Tutor Recognition Program, IRB submissions, and Academy Interest Group Meeting coordination.
 Gilianne started at the Academy after graduating from Smith College, class of ‘13.
 She graduated with a B.A in neuroscience and minor in anthropology.
 While attending college she worked as an assistant teacher in Harlem, New York where she taught reading and mathematics skills to elementary level students.
 She also held positions in NYU’s Bobst Library and Smith College’s Neilson Library.
 Gilianne’ interests lies in both medicine and public health-management.
 She hopes to get her master’s in public health with a focus in hospital administration.